CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Abstract

 \section{Abstract}

 Given two circle patterns of the same combinatorics in the plane, the M\"{o}bius transformations mapping circumdisks of one to the other induces a $PSL(2,\mathbb{C})$-valued function on the dual graph.
 Such a function plays the role of an osculating M\"{o}bius transformation and induces a realization of the dual graph in hyperbolic space.
-We characterize the realizations and obtain a one-to-one correspondence in the cases that the two circle patterns share the same shear coordinates or the same intersection angles.
+We characterize the realizations and obtain a one-to-one correspondence in the cases that the two circle patterns share the same discrete conformal structure.
 These correspondences are analogous to the Weierstrass representation for surfaces with constant mean curvature $H\equiv 1$ in hyperbolic space.
 We further establish convergence on triangular lattices.

 Discrete differential geometry concerns structure-preserving discretizations in differential geometry.
 Its goal is to establish a discrete theory with rich mathematical structures such that the smooth theory arises in the limit of refinement.
 It has stimulated applications in computational architecture and computer graphics.